Congressional District # 03

 Previous Investigation and Cleanup Actions

-Peoples Gas investigated conditions at the South Station site from 1999 through 2004 and it conducted cleanup actions there from 2001 through 2006 under the Illinois EPA Site Remediation Program.
-Remedial activities involved the removal of contents from underground tanks, the demolition and removal of buried structures, the excavation of soil to a maximum depth of approximately 30 feet on land, and the dredging of impacted sediments from the river.
-Dredging was necessary to address tar-impacted sediments located near a tar seep and a monitoring well that contained free product.
+Peoples Gas investigated conditions at the South Station MGP site from 1999 through 2004 and it conducted cleanup actions there from 2001 through 2006 under the Illinois EPA Site Remediation Program.
+Remedial activities involved the removal of contents from underground tanks, the demolition and removal of buried structures, the excavation of soil to a maximum depth of about 30 feet on land, and the dredging of impacted sediment from the river.
+Dredging was necessary to address tar-impacted sediment located near a tar seep and a monitoring well that contained free product.
 A post-remediation investigation of sediments in the river adjacent to the site found evidence of residual tar impacts.

-In 2005, EPA was approached by the Wisconsin Public Service Corporation (WPSC) with a request to investigate and clean up seven former MGP sites in the state of Wisconsin under EPA's Superfund Alternative Sites (SAS) program.
-EPA's SAS Program addresses potential cleanup sites that might otherwise be eligible for listing on the National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative potentially responsible party without formally listing the site on the NPL.
-When WPSC merged with Peoples Energy (Peoples Gas) to form Integrys Energy Group (Integrys) in 2007, Integrys approached EPA with the request to address 13 former MGP sites in the state of Illinois under the same SAS program.
+In 2005, EPA was approached by the Wisconsin Public Service Corporation (WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's Superfund Alternative Sites (SAS) program.
+The SAS Program addresses potential cleanup sites that might otherwise be eligible for listing on the Superfund National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.
+When WPSC merged with Peoples Energy (Peoples Gas) to form Integrys Energy Group (Integrys) in 2007, Integrys approached EPA with the request to address thirteen former MGP sites in Illinois under the same SAS program.
 Two former MGP sites are located in Waukegan and eleven are in Chicago.
 The South Station site is one of the thirteen Illinois MGP sites.

 In 2007, EPA and Integrys entered into an Administrative Order on Consent (AOC) to conduct a Remedial Investigation and Feasibility Study (RI/FS) at the two Waukegan MGP sites and an AOC for Engineering Evaluations and Cost Analyses (EE/CAs) at the eleven Chicago MGP sites.
-Since all 20 (seven in Wisconsin and 13 in Illinois) MGP sites have similar conditions and contaminants, and Integrys is the potentially responsible party (PRP) for each, the AOCs allowed for a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the worst problems first.
-By the end of 2008, all of the multi-site documents had been approved, and site-specific work had begun on several of the sites.
+Since all twenty MGP sites have similar conditions and contaminants, and Integrys is the PRP for each, the AOCs allowed for a streamlined approach to site investigation and remedy development.
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."
+By the end of 2008, EPA had approved all of the multi-site documents and site-specific work had begun at several of the sites.
 On October 31, 2008, EPA and Integrys entered into an AOC which converted the EE/CA AOC for the eleven Chicago former MGP sites to an RI/FS AOC.

 To more effectively manage the eleven Chicago-area sites, the new RI/FS AOC organized them into four larger sites: the North Shore Avenue site, the North Branch site, the South Branch site, and the Crawford site.
 Both the North Branch site and the South Branch site have several operable units.
 The North Branch Site is comprised of the Division Street Station Operable Unit (OU), the North Station OU, and the Willow Street/Hawthorne Avenue Station OU.
 The North Shore Avenue Station site is a single site.
 The South Branch Site is comprised of the 22nd Street Station Upland OU, the Hough Place Station Upland OU, the Pitney Court Station Upland OU, the South Station Upland OU, the Throop Station Upland OU, and the South Branch River OU.